 Do you need an experienced drug possession lawyer to help make it as difficult as possible for the prosecution to convict you?
-Then please reach out to the team here at Koenig & Owen, LLC, in Columbus, OH, today.
+Then please reach out to the team here at James D. Owen, LLC, in Columbus, OH, today.

 Defenses Against Ohio Drug Possession Charges

 In most cases, the best way to prevent a possession charge from becoming a possession conviction is with the help of an effective defense strategy.
 A brief list of some of the most commonly used defenses in Ohio drug possession cases would include:

 If a defense attorney can show that their client’s drugs were found because a law enforcement officer conducted an illegal search, they may be able to get the case dismissed.

 Not a Controlled Substance

 Police officers often make drug possession arrests based on the fact that the suspect was carrying something that looked like a controlled substance.
 If a lawyer can prove that the substance was not controlled by the state, they should have no trouble getting their client’s charges dropped.